aautar/php-server-sent-events/README.md

 ```

 A vagrant box is provided which will provision [Apache](https://httpd.apache.org/) for serving requests.
 This is more powerful and flexible than the PHP dev server and doesn't have some of the annoying limitations (e.g. can only serve a single request at a time).

+### HTTPS

+The Vagrant box can serve requests via HTTP/2, however, at the time of writing, most browsers (Chrome, Firefox) only make HTTP/2 requests via HTTPS.
+An HTTPS compatible `VirtualHost` is set up when provisioning and [minica](https://github.com/jsha/minica) is used to generate a site certificate.

+### Root CA certificate
+To specify the root certificate, place `*.pem` files for the certificate and key in `localdev/secrets`

+This, in conjunction with trusting the root certificate on the host, can be done to avoid browsers showing that the site certificate is invalid.

+For more on this pattern see [https://semisignal.com/https-for-local-development/](https://semisignal.com/https-for-local-development/)